QuentinBultinck/RetroAchievements/RAscripts/PS2/RedDeadRevolver/README.md

 #### General information and tips for unlocking the achievements in this set
 + All achievements are single player focused, even the ones for the multiplayer mode, *Showdown*.
 A potential real multiplayer subset could easily be made if there's enough ask for it, or if another developer wants to create one (most of the necessary RAM has been code noted).
-+ Some achievements will be disabled when using cheats.
-Make sure no cheat is active in the Cheat Menu prior to restarting or starting the required mission for the achievement.
++ All achievements will be disabled when using cheats, unless stated otherwise.
+Make sure no cheat is active in the *Cheat Menu* prior to restarting or starting the required mission for the achievement.
 (The Cheat Menu is part of the Pause Menu and is accessible once a cheat has been unlocked via Bounty Hunter Mode.)
-+ General_tip_2

 ***